adriatp/adriatp.github.io/README.md

 # adriatp.github.io

-This is **my blog**.
-I hope someday this gonna be a useful blog full of details to implement quick and easy anything but today is a tailor's drawer full of 💩.
+That's **my blog**.
+Someday it's gonna be a useful blog full of details to implement quick and easy anything but nowadays is just a tailor's drawer full of 💩.

 It uses a bunch of stuff programmed by another people: